 Safety falls into this category as well.
 Students need to know, understand and apply password algorithms as well as recognize scams and understand how their data is being tracked and used by companies.

 Stress the importance of digital maintenance.

 This is the spelling list or cursive practice of the digital world.
 It’s not glamorous to teach but essential for students to know:

-Teaching digital responsibility is not just for middle school or computer lab teachers.
+Teaching digital responsibility is not just for middle school teachers or library media specialists.
 It’s everyone’s duty, and we must start with kindergartners.
 Consider developing a digital media scope-and-sequence to address what should be taught at each grade.

 This is something that can be developed by teachers, students and parents alike.
 At a minimum, make a commitment with grade-level colleagues that you’ll help teach students how to be safe and secure digital citizens.
 A good place to begin is by reviewing the ISTE Standards for Students.

 Being alert — being aware of online actions, and knowing how to be safe and create safe spaces for others online — is one of the five competencies of the #DigCitCommit campaign.
 Watch the video below to learn how you can get involved in the movement.

 Nicole Zumpano is the Chicagoland Regional Educational Technology Coordinator for the Learning Technology Center of Illinois.
 She is an adjunct instructor at three universities as well as a former teacher and instructional technology coach.
 Nicole is active in her ISTE PLNs and on Twitter.
 Connect with her @nmzumpano.